Connecting education and the workplace

 - when considering a change in your program;

 a one-on-one session with a member of the Career Development Team can help with career planning, goal setting, developing options, exploring personality work preferences, job search skills, interview coaching and overcoming career transition issues.
-Make an appointment on Student Hub for a 45 minute consultation which can be face to face, by telephone or by video conference.
+Make an appointment on Student Hub for an individual consultation which can be face to face, by telephone or by video conference.
 Log into Student Hub, go to the Appointments tab and select the appropriate Career Counselling topic that you wish to discuss.

 Select a program of study to help you get the career you want using the online Career guide.